Palmer Labs Dr. Miles Palmer

 Massive detection systems capable of finding life elsewhere in our galaxy -- or even further away.

 However, the scenario of the movie Gravity is becoming more and more likely.
-Already the International Space Station has had to dodge deadly space junk 30 times, most recently Dec.
-3, 2021.
+According to a December 2022 NASA report, the ISS has had to dodge space debris 32 times to avoid satellites and space debris.

 According to a statement later that day by NASA, a “precautionary measure of sheltering the crew was executed for two passes through or near the vicinity of the debris cloud.
 The crew members made their way into their spacecraft shortly before 2 a.m.
 EST and remained there until about 4 a.m.
 The space station is passing through or near the cloud every 90 minutes, but the need to shelter for only the second and third passes of the event was based on a risk assessment made by the debris office and ballistics specialists at NASA’s Johnson Space Center in Houston.”
 For updates about the International Space Station, its research, and its crew, see https://www.nasa.gov/station.